Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 - **History** - The [[Die Eveliten|Evelites]] left behind a vast digital library, containing most of their knowledge.
 Decryption and deciphering of that knowledge is not easy, though, and keeps a team of scientists very busy.
 Also, because they try to use it to add their own records to it, too.
 - **Mathematics** - The previously mentioned library makes it also rather easy to learn and adapt the **Evelitian** findings in the fields of **Mathematics**, **Logic**, and **System Theory**.
 - **Planetology** - The science of the planets, Lygea herself as well as the other celestial bodies, is not only supported by the **Evelitian** library, but also by the large observatory built into the city center.
 It survived [[The Calamity]] with rather minimal damage, and Bardeenian scientist were able to basically restore it, after some years.
 Planetology here encompasses fields like **Geology**, **Oceanography**, **Meteorology**, **Climatology**, as well as all of the previous ones in an **Astronomy** context.
-## Section II
+### Section II
-	Fields: Physics & Material Science
+	Fields: Physics, Material Science, Space
 Some time after they've defeated the [[Sciena's earliest Conquerors#The Mencarni Collective|Mencarni Collective]] for good, [[Kristallfeder Enjar|Kristallfeder]] and her friends discovered the [[Sciena's earliest Conquerors#The Screaming Forest|Screaming Forest]] and defeated its ruler, **Animix**.
 They found another one of the [[Evelitische Geschichte#Die Dome|Evelitian Domes]] hidden by the forest, uncovering the ruins and the vast mining network of the ancient city of **Michanipolis**.
 After it was secured and the scientists moved in, it became known as Section II.
-Research here is mainly done in the fields of **Physics** and **Material Science**.
-They basically try to recover, adapt, and possibly continue the work of their **Evelitian** predecessors.
-Most technological advances are credited to this section.
+Researchers basically try to recover, adapt, and possibly continue the work of their **Evelitian** predecessors here.
+Most large technological advances are credited to this section.

+What the [[Die Eveliten|Evelites]] left behind here, is most advantageous for these fields:
+- **Material Science** - the vast network of mineshafts under and around **Michanipolis** gave the [[Die Eveliten|Evelites]] access to vast amounts of natural resources.
+Though, the [[The Calamity|Calamity]] caused a widespread collapse, it also unveiled a lot of precious metals, minerals, and gemstones they had still left behind.
+Restoring the mining network is a good opportunity to tap into those.
+- **Physics** - Left behind were also a number of large and complex machines to reverse engineer.
+They give inspiration and help with research in the physical fields, e.g. Mechanics, Thermodynamics, and Electricity.
+- **Space** - A large chunk of **Evelitian** space research was also found here, which sparked the creation of a space program.
+This one's still pretty young, though.
+But they did manage to bring a rather simple communications satellite into orbit.
 ### Section III
 	Field: Chemistry
 Research concerning [[Die Elemente|The Elements]], how they work, how they interact, and how they can be combined is done here.
 Section III is a large and vast **Chemistry** lab, that was build right after the victory over the [[The founding of Bardeena#Flesh and Fairy Dust|Forasian Invaders]].